Resource-state Quantum RAM for Fast and Error-Correctable Queries: Abstract

 \section{Abstract}

-Quantum devices can process data in a fundamentally different way than classical computers~\cite{nielsen2010quantum, dalzell2023quantum}.
-To leverage this potential, many algorithms require the aid of a quantum Random Access Memory (QRAM), i.e. a module capable of efficiently loading datasets (both classical and quantum) onto the quantum processor~\cite{giovannetti2008quantum}.
-However, a realization of this fundamental building block is still outstanding, since existing proposals~\cite{giovannetti2008architectures, hann2019hardware, chen2021scalable, weiss2024quantum, wang2024quantum} require prohibitively many resources for reliable implementations, or are not compatible with current architectures.
-Moreover, present approaches cannot be scaled-up, as they do not allow for efficient quantum error-correction.
-Here we develop a QRAM design, that enables fast and robust QRAM calls, naturally allows for fault-tolerant and error-corrected operation, and can be integrated on present hardware.
-Our proposal employs a special quantum resource state that is consumed during the QRAM call: we discuss how it can be assembled and processed efficiently in a dedicated module.
-Concretely, we provide detailed blueprints and quantitative estimations for modern neutral-atom processors~\cite{Bluvstein_2023, reichardt2024logicalcomputationdemonstratedneutral, radnaev2025universalneutralatomquantumcomputer}, demonstrating that high-fidelity QRAM queries can be implemented at rates compatible with the fault-tolerant computational clock-time.
-Our work places a long missing, fundamental component of quantum computers within reach of currently available technology; this opens the door to algorithms featuring practical quantum advantage, including search or oracular problems~\cite{deutsch1992rapid, bernstein1993quantum, grover1996fast}, quantum chemistry~\cite{Cao_2019} and machine learning~\cite{biamonte2017quantum}.
+Quantum devices can process data in a fundamentally different way than classical computers.
+To leverage this potential, many algorithms require the aid of a quantum Random Access Memory (QRAM), i.e. a module capable of efficiently loading datasets onto the quantum processor.
+However, a realisation of this building block is still outstanding due to its formidable resource requirements, which become even more demanding in quantum error-correction schemes.
+Here we show that the challenge of implementing QRAM can be entirely reduced to a state-preparation problem: since such resource-state is independent on the memory, our approach allows one to prepare it offline, opening the door to new design strategies.
+As an example, we introduce a heralded `QRAM factory' which enables improved fidelities with high acceptance rate.
+More broadly, our results introduce the concept of resource-state QRAM: we study its performance in noisy settings, showing that it preserves the noise-resilience of standard QRAM, and discuss how it can be efficiently combined with quantum error-correction.
+Finally, we propose an implementation with neutral-atom hardware, where our analysis suggests that high-fidelity and low-latency queries can be implemented.

 Quantum computation (QC) promises significant algorithmic speedups for specific tasks~\cite{nielsen2010quantum, dalzell2023quantum}, fueling innovation across numerous modern technologies.
 Remarkable progress has been achieved in developing quantum processing units (QPUs), witnessed by increasing system sizes, improved performances, and the incorporation of quantum error-correction (QEC)~\cite{Ma_2023, Finkelstein_2024, Cao_2024, Bluvstein_2023, reichardt2024logicalcomputationdemonstratedneutral, radnaev2025universalneutralatomquantumcomputer, PhysRevX.13.041052, Marques_2021, Krinner_2022, google2023suppressing, acharya2024quantumerrorcorrectionsurface, egan2021fault, postler2022demonstration, paetznick2024demonstrationlogicalqubitsrepeated, aghaee2025scaling}.
 However, critical challenges remain: among these is the development of a quantum Random Access Memory (QRAM)~\cite{giovannetti2008quantum}.
 This module is analogous to classical RAM, which enables fast import of data from a memory to the central processing unit (CPU).
 Specifically, when querying a memory location labeled by the address $\bm{x}$, the RAM responds by furnishing the corresponding databit $D_{\bm{x}}$.
 Analogously, a QRAM provides a fast quantum-mechanical interface between the QPU and datasets as in Fig.~\ref{fig1}(a); a \emph{quantum query} is therefore defined as